-- 2.17.1.A school must take into account any advice from the HOF (or representative), as to the merits of proposed capital expenditure from revenue funding if it is more than £10,000. - 2.17.2.If the premises are owned by the Council, or the school has Voluntary Controlled status, then the governing body should seek the Council's consent to the proposed works, but such consent can only be withheld on health and safety grounds.
+- 2.17.1.A school must take into account any advice from the Director of Finance (or representative), as to the merits of proposed capital expenditure from revenue funding if it is more than £15,000. - 2.17.2.If the premises are owned by the Council, or the school has Voluntary Controlled status, then the governing body should seek the Council's consent to the proposed works, but such consent can only be withheld on health and safety grounds.